AKuHAK/HDDChecker/Readme.md

 # PlayStation 2 HDD checker

-This is a fork of original project: https://sites.google.com/view/ysai187/home/projects/hddchecker
+This is a fork of the original project: <https://sites.google.com/view/ysai187/home/projects/hddchecker>

 ## Introduction

 HDDChecker is a basic disk diagnostic tool meant for testing the health of your PlayStation 2 console's Harddisk Drive unit.

-It was conceived and constructed because I didn't want to see any more poor SCPH-20400 units being cut open, just to have the disks within them taken out for testing. >_>
+It was conceived and constructed because I didn't want to see anymore poor SCPH-20400 units being cut open, just to have the disks within them taken out for testing. >_>

 It'll also be useful for those people who need to check the condition of their HDD units, but don't have a working IDE port on their computers to connect the disk to.